 What happens to the surpluses generated by the Hydro?

-The financial surplus from the Scheme, once the loan repayments and operational costs have been met, will be gifted to Lochaber Environmental Group to support its sustainability and that of its environmental projects across Lochaber.
+The financial surplus from the Scheme, once the loan repayments and operational costs are met, are gifted to Lochaber Environmental Group to support its sustainability and that of its environmental projects across Lochaber.
 A proportion of the surplus will also be given to the local communities of Ballachulish which includes Glenachulish.
 LEG’s work on sustainability, energy efficiency, local food production, education and other areas is a great way to use surpluses from a renewable energy scheme.

-During construction there will be some felling of trees to get machinery in for laying the penstock.
-The vast majority of the trees to be felled are commercial plantation and are nearing their ‘harvest’ time.
-These are expected to be replaced 1 for 1, though Forestry and Land Scotland (previously Forestry Commission) has the authority to say where they go and what species are planted.
+During construction there was some felling of trees to get machinery in for laying the penstock.
+The vast majority of the trees felled were commercial plantation and were nearing their ‘harvest’ time.
+These are being replaced 1 for 1, though Forestry and Land Scotland (previously Forestry Commission) has the authority to say where they go and what species are planted.

-Will the powerhouse which houses the turbine be noisy?
+Is the powerhouse which houses the turbine noisy?

-The powerhouse will also have special features to reduce noise, which is necessary when sited near people’s homes.
+The powerhouse has special features to reduce noise, which is necessary when sited near people’s homes.

 What happens to the electricity which is generated?